virtualzone/virtualzone.github.io/content/privacy-policy.md

 ShowWordCount: false
 ---

-We created this privacy policy in order to inform you about the information we collect, how we use your data and which choices you as a visitor of the Seatsurfing website and the Seatsurfing app have.
+We created this privacy policy in order to inform you about the information we collect, how we use your data and which choices you as a visitor of this website have.

 Unfortunately, it’s in the nature of things that this policy sounds quite technically.
 We tried to keep things as simple and clear as possible.